 Yao Tian Sheng He

-This melody, found only in Xilutang Qintong (1525), evokes the image of Wangzi Qiao (often read as Wang Ziqiao),3 usually depicted, as at right, riding on a crane while playing the sheng mouth organ.
-This is a Daoist image often seen in folk art, and the story of Wangzi Qiao is perhaps the source for later poetic references to a jade sheng imitating the sound of a crane.
-The eldest son of King Ling of the Zhou dynasty4 (traditional reign period 571-544 BCE), Wangzi Qiao is said to have studied the Dao at Songshan,5 one of China's five sacred mountain ranges (in modern Henan province) and long a famous center of Daoism, Confucianism and Buddhism.
-Then from Goushi,6 now located as being just north of the Songshan range, he is said to have ascended into immortality.7
+This melody, found only in Xilutang Qintong (1525), evokes the image of Wangzi Qiao (often read as Wang Ziqiao),3 usually depicted, as at right, riding on a crane while playing the sheng mouth organ.4 This is a Daoist image often seen in folk art, and the story of Wangzi Qiao is perhaps also the source for later poetic references to a jade sheng imitating the sound of a crane.5

-The earliest surviving biography of Wangzi Qiao, in the Biographies of Immortals (probably late Han), has details of this.8 The preface to Yao Tian Sheng He is largely a quote from the first half of his entry in this volume.
-The complete biography, which is quoted in the Yuefu Shiji,9 is as follows.
+The earliest surviving biography of Wangzi Qiao, in the Biographies of Immortals (probably late Han), has details of this.10 The afterword here to Yao Tian Sheng He is largely a quote from the first half of his entry in this volume.
+The complete biography, which is quoted in the Yuefu Shiji,11 is as follows.

 Wangzi Qiao, Zhou Ling Wang's eldest son, was named Jin.
 He was good at playing the sheng and could imitate the call of a phoenix.
-As he roamed in the area between the Yi and Luo rivers10 the Daoist Master Fuqiu (Fuqiu Gong11) drew him up to a high mountain in the Song mountain range.
+As he roamed in the area between the Yi and Luo rivers12 the Daoist Master Fuqiu (Fuqiu Gong13) drew him up to a high mountain in the Song mountain range.
 30 years later he called (people?) to the mountain.
-Seeing (someone named) Huan Liang12 he said, "Tell my family to wait for me on the 7th day of the 7th lunar month at the top of Goushi Mountain."
+Seeing (someone named) Huan Liang14 he said, "Tell my family to wait for me on the 7th day of the 7th lunar month at the top of Goushi Mountain."
 When that day arrived he mounted a white crane and stopped briefly on the mountaintop.
 People could see him but could not go near him.
-Raising his hands to thank his contemporaries, he left several days later (having become an immortal).
+Raising his hands to bid farewell to his contemporaries, he left several days later (having become an immortal).
 A temple was established in his honor at the base of Goushi mountain, extending (?) a path high up to Songshan.

-In some editions this is followed by a poem.13 Yuefu Shiji does not have this poem, but it does include five sets of lyrics about Wangzi Qiao.
-The second of these, by Jiang Yan (444-505) can be sung to the music of section 8 of the present melody.
-However, the pairing of lyrics to music does not quite fit the then-standard practice of one character for each right hand stroke or left hand pluck.14
+In some editions this is followed by a poem.15 Yuefu Shiji does not have this poem, but it does include five sets of lyrics about Wangzi Qiao.16 The second of these, by Jiang Yan (444-505) can be sung to the music of section 8 of the present melody.
+It is in fact quite remarkable that the pairing of lyrics to music almost but not quite fits the then-standard practice of one character for each right hand stroke or left hand pluck.17

 Zhou Ling Wang's son Wang(zi) Qiao was good at playing the sheng and could imitate the call of a phoenix.
 He roamed in the area between the Yi and Luo rivers encompassing the Dao.
 The great Master Fuqiu drew him to Songliang Mountain, transmitting to him the Way of Long Life.
 As a result we have this melody.